TRaSH-Guides/Guides/docs/RadarrV3/Radarr-recommended-naming-scheme-examples.md

 > Minimal details + the irreplaceable data.
 >
-> This naming scheme is made to be compatible with the [New Plex Agent](https://forums.plex.tv/t/new-plex-media-server-movie-scanner-and-agent-preview/593269/517) that now support IMDB and TMDB IDs in file names, if you don't need it or want it just remove `[imdb-{ImdbId}]`
+> This naming scheme is made to be compatible with the [New Plex Agent](https://forums.plex.tv/t/new-plex-media-server-movie-scanner-and-agent-preview/593269/517) that now support IMDB and TMDB IDs in file names, if you don't need it or want it just remove `[imdb-{ImdbId}]`.
+The officially supported format is `{imdb-{ImdbId}}` though the below should work for now.
+IMDb IDs are going to be very accurate and rarely change, but they may be missing for some movies added to Radarr.
+TMDB IDs, on the other hand, do change or are removed more frequently, but Radarr will always have this ID for each movie.

 `{Movie CleanTitle} {(Release Year)} [imdb-{ImdbId}]{[Quality Title]}{[MediaInfo AudioCodec}{ MediaInfo AudioChannels]}{[MediaInfo VideoCodec]}{-Release Group}`